FAQs: Questions you never knew you needed answered.

 Martin has a BA in Graphic Communications and in Fine Arts.
 He co-managed two different art galleries.
 He sat on the Art Advisory Board for the Cheney-Cowles Museum (now known as MAC).
 Martin had a major art event in the Washington Shoe Building in May 2000.
 Essentially it was being born with the talent and attitude needed to be an artist.

 He grows it for charity.
 Every 2-1/2 years he cuts off 13 inches and donates it to Locks-of-Love.
 He has been doing this since 1998.
 This will be his ninth harvest.

 Amsterdam, NL.
 Martin has made an annual trip every year of this millennium and intends to keep going.
 It is a beautiful city, full of exciting, friendly and diverse people.
 Best of all it is oh so European.

 What else do you do that is creative?

 Martin is a trained chef in the restaurant fashion.
 He enjoys experimenting with ingredients to produce new taste sensations.
-He takes photographs of these creations with the intention of making a culinary web site based on the ease of eating these different types of dishes with chopsticks.
+He takes photographs of these creations with the intention of making a culinary web.